aymeric-collart/NeuroLab_RatingExperiment/README.md

 # Template for a sentence completion task on pcIBEX

-The experiment consists of asking participants to write the last word of each sentence to complete it.
+The experiment consists of asking participants to rate sentences with or without a prior context.

 # How to use this code?